auriadih/Universal-Mapper/README.md

 # Universal-Mapper
-Mapping tool for code systems
+Mapping tool for different standardized or 'in-house' code systems.